raspberrypilearning/experimentai-project2/en/step_2.md

 You can’t move forward from this point until you know what your application's <b>audio features</b> are - you need to know this to be able to create a machine learning model!

-Write down which audio features you will be tracking for the next step somewhere - it will make it quicker if you have a reference.
+Write down which audio features you will be tracking for the next step in your **blueprint document** - it will make it quicker if you have a reference.
 </p>